chadit/dotfiles/README.md

 * Dropbox
   * sudo eopkg it -y nautilus-dropbox

-* Libs needed
-  * sudo eopkg it -y diffutils
-  * sudo eopkg it -y -c system.devel
-  * sudo eopkg it -y cryptopp-devel qt4-devel libtool sqlite3-devel c-ares-devel python-gtk2-devel nautilus-devel wxPython netcat cabextract icoutils p7zip imagemagick mesalib-32bit
-  * sudo eopkg it -y gcc make autoconf binutils kernel-headers xorg-server-devel
-  * sudo eopkg it -y curl-devel expat-devel gettext-devel openssl-devel zlib-devel
-  * sudo eopkg it -y gcc perl-ExtUtils-MakeMaker

 * Rsync (used for script installs and some backups)
   * sudo eopkg it -y rsync

 * Tweak-Tools
   * sudo eopkg it -y gnome-tweak-tool

-    * Windows Scale to 2
-    * Workspace 1
+* Syncthing
+  * sudo eopkg it -y syncthing
+  * Use linux script in repo

 * Go
   * sudo eopkg it -y golang
   * Use linux script in repo